 Leather vs Metal The problem with an all metal thimble, is that the needle can easily slip off of the plate and puncture your hand.
 I have done this, and it HURTS!
 For this reason, leather can be a good option, as it is thick and not-slip, and quite easy to make yourself even!
 My personal choice is a thimble that is metal and leather.
 This particular hexagon thimble hides a metal thimble between layers of leather.

 Whichever you choose, thimbles should be snug enough not to slip off, but not so tight to cut off blood flow.

 Deciding what material to use to patch your jeans or denim is the easy part.
-Use a scrap with a similar stretch and thickness as the jeans you are repairing.
+Use a scrap with the same fabric content, and a similar stretch and thickness as the jeans you are repairing.

-While washable transfers are certainly optional, I wouldn't want to go without.
+While washable transfers are certainly optional, they are a time saver when stitching in a particular pattern.
 This is a product that I created to teach myself how to stitch patterns when I first started mending.
 It's great to have a template to follow that doesn't move around or fade away, and is as easy as rinsing off when you are finished.

 Now that you have everything you need, here's another post to help you get started stitching: